tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者工具/在线辅助工具/COS 请求工具_intl.md

 After selecting an API and entering the corresponding parameters, click **Send Request** in the **Online Call** tab.
 Your request will be sent to the server, and then the server will operate your buckets or objects according to your request.

->!Requests sent by the COS request tool will be sent to the COS business server. **All operations are equivalent to real operations, so proceed with caution when you perform such operations as "DELETE".**
+>!Requests sent by the COS request tool will be sent to the COS business server. **All operations are equivalent to real operations, so be careful when you perform operations such as "DELETE".**

 After the request is sent, the returned result and the request parameters will be displayed in the lower part of the result section.
 The **Request Parameters** lists your HTTP request body; the **Response Result** lists the response body of the request; the **Signature Process** lists the signature involved in the request and its generation process; and the **Curl** lists the statement called by Curl.